QuarkNerd/blog/aaiken/_posts/2014-08-28-bollinger.md

     .yScale(yScale)
     .yValue('close')
     .movingAverage(20)
-    .standardDeviations(2)
-    .cssBandArea('bollingerBandArea')
-    .cssBandUpper('bollingerBandUpper')
-    .cssBandLower('bollingerBandLower')
-    .cssAverage('bollingerAverage');
+    .standardDeviations(2);
 {% endhighlight %}

-This looks like a lot, but really we're just telling the component about the X and Y scales, and telling it to use the 'close' property on the data model.
-The `movingAverage` and `standardDeviations` properties are optional (we're just setting them to their default values here, but you'd need to include them if you wanted anything non-standard), and the final four properties are just for styling purposes.
+Here we're just telling the component about the X and Y scales, and telling it to use the 'close' property on the data model.
+The `movingAverage` and `standardDeviations` properties are optional (especially since we're just setting them to their default values here, but you'd need to include them if you wanted anything non-standard).
+We could also set any of the four CSS properties that the component exposes, but I've chosen to omit them here and just leave them with their default values.

 With that done, we add the component to the chart: